1. Car Reviews

 • Don't expect a discount

 So how does it fit in with the current electric SUV market?
-Prices now start at £54,105 for the entry-level Premium, rising to more than £67,000 for the top-of-the-line Sport Plus trim.
+Prices now start at around £54,000 for the entry-level Pure version, rising to around £68,000 for the top-of-the-line Performance version.

 It means the Genesis GV60 is more expensive than its Hyundai Ioniq 5 and Kia EV6 brethren by some margin.
 Genesis is intended to be the premium brand of the trio, though, which means the GV60 can be compared with the Audi Q4 e-tron, Mercedes EQA and Polestar 2 (and all of which actually have lower starting prices).

-There are three main models available, starting off with the Genesis GV60 Premium.
-As its name suggests, the GV60 Premium feels anything but entry-level – it's actually quite posh inside, with its plant-based interior, dual-screen infotainment system and fancy crystal ball drive selector.
+There are three main models available, starting off with the Genesis GV60 Pure (this entry-level model used to be called the Premium before the 2025 facelift).
+It feels anything but entry-level: indeed, it's actually quite posh inside, with its plant-based interior, massive infotainment system and fancy crystal ball drive selector.
 It is the least powerful of the line-up, with a single electric motor powering the rear axle.
 It feels pretty sprightly, though, with its 229PS motor providing a sub-8.0-second 0-62mph time.

-The Genesis GV60 Sport brings an extra front-mounted electric motor into the mix, providing a combined 320PS and a fairly significant 605Nm of torque.
-If you want to catch Tesla drivers by surprise, you'll need the top-spec GV60 Sport Plus, which uses its combined 490PS (and 700Nm of torque) to accelerate to 62mph in four seconds flat.
-It's even got a boost mode which provides increased performance for 10 seconds – ideal for rapid overtakes.
+The Genesis GV60 Sport brings an extra front-mounted electric motor into the mix, providing a combined 318PS and a fairly significant 605Nm of torque.
+If you want to catch Tesla drivers by surprise, you'll need the top-spec GV60 Performance (previously called Sport Plus), which not only has a combined 435PS (and 700Nm of torque) fro its two motors, but it also has a boost mode that hikes the total output up to 490PS for short ten-second bursts, ideal for rapid overtakes.
+With boost mode engaged, it'll do 0-62mph in four seconds flat.

 Of course, most electric car drivers are more interested in how far they can travel between top-ups.
-All Genesis GV60 models use a 77kWh battery pack, which provides an official WLTP range of between 290 and 321 miles.
-That makes the Genesis GV60 very useable for day-to-day driving, as does its 350kW charging capability which can top the battery up from 10 to 80% in just 18 minutes.
+When it first went on sale, all Genesis GV60 models got a 77kWh battery pack, which gave an official WLTP range of between 290 and 321 miles depending on the version.
+During the 2025 facelift, the battery was upgraded to an 84kWh item, improving those range figures to between 311 miles and 348 miles.
+The car’s 350kW charging capability also means you can top the battery up from 10% to 80% in just 18 minutes, if you can find a powerful enough public DC rapid charger.

+As good as the car itself is, though, it's arguably the way you buy it, and how you're looked after while you own it, that marks Genesis out most.
 Dubbed the 'Genesis Difference', you'll be assigned a Genesis personal assistant the second you enquire about a car.
-They'll arrange for a GV60 to be delivered to you for a test drive, help you configure your car (you buy it online rather than through a dealership – prices are fixed) and keep you informed as it's built to order.
+They'll arrange for a GV60 to be delivered to you for a test drive, help you configure your car (you buy it online rather than through a dealership, and prices are fixed) and keep you informed as it's built to order.
 It'll be delivered to your front door with a warranty and servicing included for five years.
+And when servicing time comes, that same personal assistant will come and collect your car from you and leave you with a courtesy car, before bringing it back spick and span.
+Now that's what you call a service.

 heycar has 1000s of used cars for sale, including a wide range of Genesis GV60s for sale.